Different Types of Sea Waves – A Comprehensive List

 However, tidal waves are created by the gravitational pull of the sun and moon on the earth.
 It should be noted that a tidal wave is a shallow water wave, not a tsunami.

 While the above-mentioned waves are not dangerous in their impact, there are hazardous waves, including tsunamis, caused by severe weather conditions such as a hurricane, typhoons, tornados, and other natural calamities, including earthquakes, landslides, and volcanic eruptions.

-Although waves stem from some kind of external force, they are actually a restoring force, which counters the disturbance introduced in the water.
+Although waves stem from some external force, they are a restoring force, which counters the disturbance introduced in the water.
 They seem to transport water and debris as they move.
 But there is more to it than meets the eye.

 Waves are energy passing through the water, which makes the water move in a circular motion.
 If you might have closely observed a boat encountering a wave, the wave lurches the boat upward and forward, swirls it, but then the boat comes down to its original position.

-Some might argue that they have clearly seen waves moving forward and splashing on the shore.
+Some might argue that they have seen waves moving forward and splashing on the shore.
 This happens because the inclined edge of the beach offers resistance and slows down the bottom portion of the wave.
-This creates an imbalance, and the upper portion of the wave, or the crest, topples forward and splashes on the beach.
+This creates an imbalance, and the upper part of the wave, or the crest, topples forward and splashes on the beach.

 Having established that waves represent the movement of energy, the obvious question is, from where do waves get their energy?

 Some adverse natural phenomena like underwater earthquakes, landslides or volcanic eruptions can create humongous waves known as tsunamis, which can cause unimaginable destruction to the coastal ecology and human inhabitations in the area of impact.
-Waves can also be caused by recurring natural phenomena like tides.
+Recurring natural phenomena like tides can also cause waves.

-Waves are basically classified according to their formation, source of energy and behaviour.
+Waves are classified according to their formation, source of energy and behaviour.
 Here we will look at the different types of sea waves and their formation.

 Different Types of Sea Waves